 Treatment of Periodontal Disease

-Treating periodontal disease in Lemont, IL depends on the type and severity of the condition.
+Treating periodontal disease depends on the type and severity of the condition.
 If we are able to catch the condition early enough, there are steps that can be taken to remove plaque through procedures like scaling and root planing.
 Other conservative, non-invasive approaches include prescribing medications and oral mouth rinses to kill bacteria in the mouth.
 In more serious cases, surgery or grafting procedures may be required to stop a periodontal disease from spreading.